PRIVACY POLICY OF THE ONTARIO CAMPS ASSOCIATION (OCA)

-The OCA (also referred to as “we”, “our” and “us” in this policy), is a voluntary, non-profit organization whose members are camps (which in this policy include outdoor education centres) , individuals and organizations and agencies devoted to maintaining high standards for organized camping and to sharing information and ideas for maintaining those standards.
+The OCA (also referred to as “we”, “our” and “us” in this policy), is a voluntary, non-profit organization whose members are camps (which in this policy include outdoor education centres) , individuals, organizations and agencies devoted to maintaining high standards for organized camping and to sharing information and ideas for maintaining those standards.
 Since 1932, the OCA has played an important leadership role in promoting and encouraging children and youth camping in Ontario through a variety of activities.
 The OCA provides education such as training seminars for camp staff and organizes an Annual Conference that brings together camping professionals from across Canada and other countries.
-The OCA operates an accreditation program through which we review the operations of member camps against over 650 standards that we have developed or adopted.
+The OCA operates an accreditation program through which we review the operations of member camps against hundreds of standards that we have developed or adopted.
 The OCA raises public and governmental awareness of the value of camping and assists individuals to find a camp through means such as our website, annual Camping Guide and camp fairs.
 The OCA also advocates on behalf of the public to the camping community, responding to concerns raised by parents and campers.

 The OCA used the 10 principles of fair information practices as the basis for this policy.
 Although most (if not all) of the OCA’s collection, use and disclosure of personal information is not subject to privacy law, we have chosen to manage personal information in accordance with and to make our privacy practices known through this policy.
 Our decision reflects our respect for the individuals who trust us with their personal information and our belief in the importance of letting them know what we do with that information.